ldclaar/Tissuecyte_Annotation/README.md

 The app may take several mintues to load, and once it has loaded, the following screen should be displayed

 ![image](https://github.com/arjunsridhar12345/Tissuecyte_Annotation/blob/main/images/annotation_app.png)

+### Functions of App
+  * Point Lock - Disables annotating, deleting, and undoing points.
+When point lock is ON, all of these features are disabled
+  * Annotating - Select the probe and day using the drop downs, and then disable point lock by clicking on the point lock button to set it to OFF.
+Then, click anywhre on the screen to create an annotation point
+  * Undo Last Annotation - undos the last annotation made for the selected probe
+  * Delete Points for Selected Probe - deletes all of the points for the selected probe on the current slice (only deletes all points on the current slice, not acorss all slices).
+A warning message will appear to confirm
+  * Hide Points - Hides the points
+  * Show Points - Shows the points
+  * RGB sliders/toggle - modifies the display for the given channels
+  * Coronal, Horizontal, Saggital buttons - change the view depending on which button is pressed
+  * To move to different slices arcoss the brain, drag the main slider or use the left/right arrow keys